No Kum-sok: Post-defection life

+One of the pilots and a friend in his squadron, O Kuk-ryol, became a general and was considered by some the second most powerful man in North Korea.

 In 1996, he wrote and published a book, A MiG-15 to Freedom, about his defection and previous life in North Korea.
-Rowe retired in 2000 after working 17 years as an aeronautical engineering professor at Embry-Riddle Aeronautical University.
+No retired in 2000 after working 17 years as an aeronautical engineering professor at Embry–Riddle Aeronautical University.
 A biography of No by Blaine Harden was published in 2015 as The Great Leader and the Fighter Pilot: The True Story of the Tyrant Who Created North Korea and The Young Lieutenant Who Stole His Way to Freedom.
-Harden had access to newly released intelligence and to No.
+Harden had interviewed No and had access to newly released intelligence about him.

 Personal life

-Rowe spoke fluent English, Japanese and Korean.
+No spoke fluent English, Japanese, Korean and Russian.
 He lived in Daytona Beach, Florida, where he died on December 26, 2022, at the age of 90.
-Rowe stated that he never second-guessed his decision to defect from North Korea and make a new life in America.
+No stated that he never second-guessed his decision to defect from North Korea and make a new life in America.

-At the time of his death, Rowe was survived by his wife, daughter, younger son and one grandson.
+At the time of his death, No was surrounded by his wife, daughter, younger son and one grandson.